 Knowledge gaps and opportunities for earth observation tools in mine rehabilitation at the property scale

-This project is being conducted in collaboration with the SmartSatCRC (SSCRC) and the University of Queensland.
+This project was conducted in collaboration with the SmartSatCRC (SSCRC) and the University of Queensland.

 Three main limitations that contribute as barriers to effective monitoring of post-mine areas have been identified including access to fit for purpose EO tool, limitedindustry uptake of current tools and technologieslike EO, and scale (spatial and temporal).
 In addition, incorporating stochastic (unpredictable) events into monitoring and planning of mine rehabilitation is becoming increasingly relevant, as effects from climate change raise the frequency and severity of these events.

 The objectives of this study were to investigate the current EO capabilities, knowledge gaps, and future EO opportunities to characterise land use change and impacts from stochastic events on rehabilitation pathways to restored ecosystems at the property scale through: